-Parameter vs Statistic!
+Parameter vs. statistic!
 When studying statistics, you might come across many terms that, if you aren’t fully concentrated, will create a lot of confusion.
 For example, take parameter and statistic.
 Both these words give us information about a group, for example, a percentage of people who like dogs.
 But what is the difference between the two terms?

-Parameter vs Statistic Definition
+Parameter vs. Statistic

 If you are talking about a PARAMETER, you are talking about the whole population.
 On the other hand, a STATISTIC describes only a sample of the population.
 Let’s see a few examples to figure out exactly what is meant by that.

-- PARAMETER: In 2010, the population of the town numbered about 5000.
+- Parameter: In 2010, the population of the town numbered about 5000.

-- STATISTIC: According to a survey of 606 city residents, garbage collection was the city service people liked most.
+- Statistic: According to a survey of 606 city residents, garbage collection was the city service people liked most.

-When to Use Parameter vs Statistic
+When to Use Parameter vs. Statistic

 Let’s say that a survey found that 70% of 500 school students have pets.
 For this survey, each and every one of these 500 students has been asked, so we know the answers from everyone in the entire population.
 Therefore, in this case, we have a parameter.

 But what if you read an article that says that (all numbers assumed) 80% of Europeans have at least one car?
 It’s impossible to ask all the Europeans.
 Most probably, only a sample of people who live in Europe has been asked and, based on their answers, the writers of the article made an assumption about the whole population.
 So, what we have is a statistic.